IotaHydrae/IotaHydrae/README.md

 - linux kernel hacker
 - embedded linux bsp engineer

-I specialize in researching bootloader, OS kernel, device drivers.
+I specialize in researching bootloader, OS kernel and device drivers.

 I'm also kind of an expert in the field of display technology.